marklagendijk/node-toogoodtogo-watcher/README.md

 Usage: toogoodtogo-watcher <command>

 Commands:
-  config        Edit the config file. config-reset  Reset the config to the default values. config-path   Show the path of the config file. login         Interactively login via a login email. watch         Watch your favourite busininesses for changes.
+  config        Open the config file in your default editor. config-set    Set configuration options. config-reset  Reset the config to the default values. config-path   Show the path of the config file. login         Interactively login via a login email. watch         Watch your favourite businesses for changes.

 Options:
   --help     Show help                                                 [boolean]